CloudifySource/cloudify-widget/README.md

 Installation
 ============
 * Install a Java SDK (1.6 or 1.7, OpenJDK will also work), e.g.

 ```
 yum install java-1.6.0-openjdk-devel
 ```

 Note that the above command requires sudo permissions.
 * set the JAVA_HOME environment variable, e.g.

 ```
 export JAVA_HOME=/usr/lib/jvm/java-1.6.0-openjdk.x86_64
 ```

 * From your home directory, install Play framework 2.0.x, e.g.

 ```
 wget 'http://download.playframework.org/releases/play-2.0.4.zip'
 unzip play-2.0.4.zip
 ```

 * From your home directory, install Cloudify:

 ```
 wget 'http://repository.cloudifysource.org/org/cloudifysource/2.2.0-RELEASE/gigaspaces-cloudify-2.2.0-ga-b2500.zip'
 unzip gigaspaces-cloudify-2.2.0-ga-b2500.zip
 ```

 * Install git on the server.
 You can do so using yum or apt-get depending on the linux flavor you use, e.g.:

 ```
 yum install git
 ```

 * Clone this repository with git

 ```
 git clone https://github.com/CloudifySource/cloudify-widget.git
 ```

-* Configure cloud credentials (cloud provider credentials, pem file, ssh user) ** Copy your cloud ssh keypair file to a known location on the server machine ** Set the location of the ssh key file in the `conf/cloudify.conf` file, e.g.
+* Configure cloud credentials (cloud provider credentials, pem file, ssh user) Copy your cloud ssh keypair file to a known location on the server machine, and set the location of the ssh key file in the `conf/cloudify.conf` file, e.g.

 ```
 server.bootstrap.ssh-private-key=/bin/hpcloud.pem
 ```

-** Set the HPCloud credentials in the `conf/cloudify.conf` file.
+Set the HPCloud credentials in the `conf/cloudify.conf` file.
 You should set the following two properties to your corresponding HPCloud account details:

 ```
 server.bootstrap.api-key=<HP Cloud Password>
 server.bootstrap.username=<tenant>:<user>
 ```

 * Configure the location of the Cloudify distribution In the file `bin/deployer.sh`, edit the following line to point to the root of the cloudify distribution you installed on the server:

 ```
 GS_HOME=~/gigaspaces-cloudify-2.2.0-ga
 ```

 * Start Play:
-** cd to the directory in which you installed the Play framework ** If you're in development mode, type `run <port number>`, otherwise type `start <port>`
+cd to the directory in which you installed the Play framework.
+If you're in development mode, type `run <port number>`, otherwise type `start <port>`

 * The login page for widget admins is located at `/admin/signin.html'